 Use Old Bay Seasoning

 The major benefit of making this spice blend recipe at home is that you can get all of the old bay seasoning mix ingredients and then have them for other seasoning recipes as well.
+Further, if you are on a low sodium diet, you can opt for the salt free version.

 Celery salt and red pepper flakes go great with a pinch of ground cardamom.